-Shop our full range online 24/7.
-Contactless delivery direct to your door in Auckland and Nationwide.
+Alert Level 4 – Shop our full range online 24/7.
+Contactless delivery direct to your door.
+Please advise where the driver can leave your order.

 The alkalinity of water is decided by the minerals it contains.
 Alkaline minerals include calcium, magnesium, sodium and potassium.
 The higher the levels of these minerals, the more alkaline the water will be.
 Naturally still alkaline waters, when carbonated will become acidic due to the carbonation process.